Haute-Saône: History

 The department was created in the early years of the French Revolution through the application of a law dated 22 December 1789, from part of the former province of Franche-Comté.
 The frontiers of the new department corresponded approximately to those of the old Bailiwick of Amont.

 The department was also marked by the Franco-Prussian War with the battles of Héricourt, and Villersexel but also the proximity of the Siege of Belfort.
-The department welcomes Alsatians fleeing the annexation of Alsace-Lorraine.
+The department welcomed Alsatians fleeing the annexation of Alsace-Lorraine.

 The department has an important mining and industrial past (coal, salt, iron, lead-silver-copper mines, bituminous shale, stationery, spinning, weaving, forges, foundries, tileries, mechanical factories).

 Geography

 Haute-Saône is part of the Bourgogne-Franche-Comté region, and is divided into 2 arrondissements and 17 cantons.
 Neighbouring departments are Côte-d'Or to the west, Haute-Marne to the north-west, Vosges to the north, Territoire de Belfort to the east, Doubs to the south and east and Jura to south.
+The commune of Champlitte is the largest commune in this department, with an area of 128 km2.

 The department can be presented as a transitional territory positioned between several of the more depressed departments of eastern France and the so-called Blue Banana zone characterised, in recent decades by relatively powerful economic growth.

 Economy

 The department is overwhelmingly rural, despite the area having been at the forefront of industrialisation in the eighteenth century.
-The industrial tradition endures, but industrial businesses tend to be on a small scale.
+The industrial tradition remains, but industrial businesses tend to be on a small scale.
 In 2006 employment by economic sector was reported as follows: